-Partnering for the Inaugural Guyanese Family Medicine Residency
+Partnering for a Guyanese Family Medicine Residency Program

 The University of Ottawa Department of Family Medicine will partner with the University of Guyana and Georgetown Public Hospital Institute of Health Science Education to establish a sustainable, community focused, Guyanese-specific postgraduate Family Medicine training program that will train physicians in the art and science of primary health care.

 Guyana is a small Caribbean country located in continental South America, with a population of over 735,000.
 Health indicators for the Guyanese people are relatively poor.
 In 2008, the physician to population ratio was just 5:10 0002.

 The University of Guyana medical school graduates 20-30 doctors per year, however, within two years of graduation, >80% of graduates leave Guyana to pursue further training elsewhere.
-In response, the Georgetown Public Hospital Institute of Health Science Education have started to create postgraduate medical education training programs to attempt to increase physician retention and care.
+In response, the Georgetown Public Hospital Institute of Health Science Education has started to create postgraduate medical education training programs to attempt to increase physician retention and patient care.

 To improve the health and wellbeing of the people of Guyana through the strengthening of a primary health care based system that ensures universal access to quality health services without discrimination.

 To establish a sustainable, community-focused, Guyanese-specific postgraduate Family Medicine training program that will train physicians in the art and science of primary care.

 - Guyana Ministry of Public Health